 GenderGP Founder Dr Helen Webberley has been under GMC investigation since 2016.
 In July this year, she faces the final hearing.
 We asked her to share her thoughts and fears in the lead up to the event.
+You can watch Dr. Helen’s video here.
 We are also inviting patients and stakeholders to submit a testimonial in support of the work of Dr Helen and GenderGP.
 If you would like to make your voice heard you can do so here:

 I am a UK trained GP with a specialist interest in sexual health and the access of minority groups to effective healthcare.